 Touted as a means for adults to stop smoking conventional cigarettes, electronic cigarettes have become increasingly popular over the last several years Commonly referred to as ‘vaping’, a user inhales nicotine and numerous other chemicals through a battery-powered e-cigarette which heats the nicotine and other liquid chemicals contained in a pod or cartridge until it turns into a mist.
 JUUL is the most popular ‘e-cigarette’ manufacturer currently on the market, generating over $1billion in revenue in 2018 alone.
 JUUL is so popular that many young people have deemed use of the product ‘JUUL-ing’.
 However, what JUUL has touted as a safe smoking-cessation device has become an epidemic among today’s youth, particularly teens.
 From 2017 to 2018, e-cigarette use by high school students increased by 78%, to nearly 1 in 5 students.
 A 2017 study performed by the U.S. Centers for Disease Control & Prevention found high schoolers and middle schoolers use e-cigarettes more than conventional ones.

-Even more disturbing, as reported by the International Business Times, a recent U.S. Congressional report found that JUUL intentionally engaged in marketing campaigns in an attempt to “convey its messaging directly to teenage children”, and deleted the vast majority of its social media postings including more than 2,500 tweets and 400 posts to Instagram and Facebook:
+Even more disturbing, a U.S. Congressional report found that JUUL intentionally engaged in marketing campaigns in an attempt to “convey its messaging directly to teenage children” and then deleted the vast majority of its social media postings including more than 2,500 tweets and 400 posts to Instagram and Facebook:

 In one case, the company paid $134,000 to host a five-week summer camp in Baltimore where even third graders were enrolled, the report said.